 LUMID lectures and seminars are in many cases based on group work and interactive learning, where students share their knowledge and experiences from various countries and professional settings.
 Therefore we look especially for applicants who have relevant work experience.
 This can include paid and unpaid work (including internship and voluntary experience).
 Field based experience, e.g. working with local actors or conducting research low and middle income countries, is highly valued.

-Yes.
-However for students that completed studies outside of Sweden you will have to present, together with your application, a certificate from your university stating your current enrolment and that you are expected to graduate before August from a Bachelor´s degree or equivalent.
-When admitted, the original degree certificate and a complete set of Transcript of Records will have to be presented before registration in the programme.
+If you are in their final year of your bachelor's studies at a university outside of Sweden, you have to submit a certificate from your university stating your current enrolment and that you are expected to graduate before August.
+Once you are admitted, the original degree certificate and a complete set of Transcript of Records will have to be registered onto the University Admissions website before registration in the programme.
+For more information please visit the University Admissions website.

-The application opens some time in late October and closes on January 15th.
+The application opens some time in mid October and closes on January 15th.
 Precise information on the application period will be announced on the Application Process of the programme website.

 All teachings and examinations of the programme are conducted in English.
-Applicant must therefore demonstrate English B (advanced) language proficiency.
-Swedish students that have studied English B at High School level and has sent in their grades to the University Admissions previously do not need to send in their grades again.
-For a full list of English language proficiency requirements and exemptions please check the university admissions website: www.universityadmissions.se.
+Applicant must therefore demonstrate English B/English 6 (advanced) language proficiency.
+Swedish students that have studied English B/English 6 at High School level and have sent in their grades to the University Admissions previously do not need to send in their grades again.
+For a full list of English language proficiency requirements and exemptions please check the latest information on the university admissions website.

 No but you are welcome to apply again in the following year.